The campground was formerly owned by Ken Eskildsen and was known as the "Skylane Trout Farm". It included a golf course, campgrounds, and trout farm.

 in 2009, Maranatha Volunteers came and did some major updating on cabins!
 A total of 82 windows were replaced with new vinyl ones, 15 cabins were resided with Hardie Board and 22 roofs were replaced with new shingles.
 Many holes were repaired and plywood replaced on some.
 The cabins had not been majorly updated since they were built in the late 1960's and early 1970's!
 We are so grateful for the time and money that was donated to the camp renovations.

 Camp Arrowhead has a rich history of ministering to youth through a nature experience.
-We continue to build on this tradition by offering an annual "Discovery Camp" and Central NE Campmeeting.
+We continue to build on this tradition by opening our grounds to all of God's Children.

 Camp Rich in Indian Lore